wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-troubleshoot-HTTP-502-503.md

 ####	Scale the web app

-In Azure Websites, for increased performance and throughput,  you can adjust the scale at which you are running your application.
+In Azure Web App, for increased performance and throughput,  you can adjust the scale at which you are running your application.
 Scaling up a web app involves two related actions: changing your App Service plan to a higher pricing tier, and configuring certain settings after you have switched to the higher pricing tier.

-For more information on scaling, see [Scale a web app in Azure Websites](/documentation/articles/web-sites-scale).
+For more information on scaling, see [Scale a web app in Azure](/documentation/articles/web-sites-scale).

 Additionally, you can choose to run your application on more than one instance .
 This not only provides you with more processing capability, but also gives you some amount of fault tolerance.
 If the process goes down on one instance, the other instance will still continue serving requests.